JackieW001/graphics_final_project/README.md

 ##  New Functionality

-1. .OBJ Mesh Importing
+1. OBJ Mesh Importing

-The graphics engine can now parse through and render .obj mesh images.
+⋅⋅⋅The graphics engine can now parse through and render .obj mesh images.
-Simply put the command `mesh:<filename>` after your push and transformations.
+⋅⋅⋅Simply put the command `mesh:<filename>` after your push and transformations.
-The `.obj` at the end of the filename should not be included.
+⋅⋅⋅The `.obj` at the end of the filename should not be included.
-It will be in the same place where you draw other shapes such as circles or tori.
+⋅⋅⋅It will be in the same place where you draw other shapes such as circles or tori.

-Try out `airboat.mdl`!
+⋅⋅⋅Try out `airboat.mdl`!

 2. Basic Shapes
-Four new shapes were added.
+⋅⋅⋅Four new shapes were added.
-* Cone
+⋅⋅⋅* Cone
-* Cylinder
+⋅⋅⋅* Cylinder
-* Regular pyramid
+⋅⋅⋅* Regular pyramid
-* Regular tetrahedron
+⋅⋅⋅* Regular tetrahedron

-Edit the makefile and try out `newshape.mdl`!
+⋅⋅⋅Edit the makefile and try out `newshape.mdl`!